AgrimGupta04/Loan-Collection-Agentic-VoiceBot/README.md

 ---

-## Deployment

-This application is configured for deployment on [Railway](https://railway.app) using the `railway.toml` file.
-Ensure all necessary environment variables are set in the Railway project settings.
-The `gunicorn` command in `railway.toml` handles the production serving.

----

 ## Future Improvements

-* **Sentiment Analysis:** Add a `SentimentAgent` to analyze user tone for more empathetic responses.
-* **Pre-call Check:** Implement a `PreflightAgent` using `mcp_service.lookup_number` to validate phone numbers before dialing.
 * **Payment Integration:** Connect the SMS link to a real (or mock) payment gateway and add a webhook to update the database status to `PAID`.
 * **Enhanced Dialogue:** Improve the `DialogueAgent`'s ability to handle more complex questions and conversational paths.
-* **Frontend UI:** Build a React frontend to replace/enhance the Streamlit dashboard for a more polished user experience.